DALA746/DALA746/README.md

 👋 Hi, I'm Darya, a creative frontend developer with event coordinating background.

-🎓 Currently studying at Technigo Coding bootcamp - Fall 2021
+🎓 Graduated at Technigo Coding bootcamp - Winter 2022

 🌇 Live in Stockholm, with a passion for creating user-friendly projects and solving coding problems.